nchichilidze/RS-with-GE/README.md

 This recommender system can be considered a hybrid recommender system as it uses both the collaborative and content-based filtering in addition to dozens of other features.

-🌷 The final product is located in the \submission directory
+🌷 The final product is located in the /submission directory

 * rs-with-ge.ipynb - notebook with data preprocessing, feature engineering and a singular 500 generation GE run resulting in an improved RMSE
 * quantitative_experiments.ipynb - notebook with 15 250 generation GE runs resulting in a mean\avg RMSE improvement compared to the SVD CF algorithm